1.

 7.5

-Love's rookie-year projection probably carries a range of outcomes greater than most other running backs in his range of the ADP, because the Notre Dame product and third-overall pick poses compelling upside yet faces all the classic potential pitfalls of a rookie fantasy running back -- namely, getting eased in rather than fed like a workhorse.
-At 6-feet, 212 pounds Love is somewhat lacking in anchor, moreover, so he might not be a high-volume running back in the NFL in general.
-Similarly, Love was not a true workhorse at Notre Dame, and with his high center of gravity it would be reasonable if the Cardinals tried to spare Love the most punishing carries, which tend to occur in short-yardage situation or/and power designs.
-That the Cardinals have Tyler Allgeier on hand as a rock-solid power back makes it seem somewhat likely that Love will trend closer to 15 carries per game than 20.
-The good news is Love will almost certainly produce explosive per-touch numbers, because his big-play ability as both a runner and receiver is completely beyond question.
-With 4.36 speed and rare burst, Love runs with plenty of power, too.
-The only question with Love is how many hits he can withstand -- the power Love runs with is owed to his balance and raw strength rather than his natural anchor, and if he loses the anchor faceoff with the wrong tackler then his footing might give out.
+Love's 2026 projection involves a range of outcomes greater than most other running backs in his ADP range, because the third-overall pick is an elite talent who nonetheless faces the classic potential fantasy pitfalls of a rookie fantasy RB -- namely, getting eased in rather than fed like a workhorse.
+At 6-feet, 212, Love is somewhat lacking in anchor, moreover, so he might not be a 300-carry back in the NFL anyway.
+Similarly, he was not a true workhorse at Notre Dame, where Jadarian Price's success off the bench allowed the Fighting Irish to limit Love to 199 and 163 carries the past two seasons.
+Given Love's high center of gravity, it would be reasonable if the Cardinals spared him the most punishing carries, including in some short-yardage situations, where free-agent addition Tyler Allgeier may be just as effective anyway.
+With Allgeier and James Conner both on Arizona's roster, at least for now, there's risk Love will trend closer to 15 touches per game than 20.
+The good news is he'll likely produce explosive per-touch numbers in the NFL, after averaging 6.9 YPC and scoring 40 total TDs over 28 games in his final two collegiate seasons.
+Boasting 4.36 speed, good hands and rare burst, Love is truly the total package, even offering pure power despite his relatively thin build.
+Long term, the only major question with Love is how many hits he can withstand -- the power he runs with is owed to his balance and raw strength rather than anchor, so his footing might give out if he loses the leverage battle with the wrong tackler.

 2.